duckmanager/Bathymetric-map-Lake-Caputh/docs/QC_docu.md

 Functionality:

-Determines all neighbor points in the requirements, so only survey crossings get recognized, not points in direct sequence.
+Determines all neighbor points in the requirements (time and space), so only survey crossings get recognized, not points in direct sequence.
 Neighbor points are determined using a cKDTree algorithm.
 The Depth differences get grouped by the combination of dates, they were measured at.
 Each Depth combination only gets calculated once.
-This is ensured as only the neighbor of a single point get used for difference calculations, that were measured to an earlier time.
-This prevents calculation of a-b and b-a the depth difference gets calculated by earlier point - later point.
+The depth difference gets calculated by earlier point - later point.
+This prevents calculation of a-b and b-a.

 ---
 ### calculate_depth_differences_close_points